Assyrians: Language

+Many loanwords from the aforementioned languages exist in the Neo-Aramaic languages, with the Iranian languages and Turkish being the greatest influences overall.
 The Kültepe texts, which were written in Old Assyrian, preserve some loanwords from the Hittite language.
-Those loanwords are the earliest attestation of any Indo-European language, dated to the 20th century BC.
+These are the earliest attestations of any Indo-European language, dated to the 20th century BC.
 Most of the archaeological evidence is typical of Anatolia rather than of Assyria, but using both cuneiform and the dialect is the best indication of Assyrian presence.
 Over 20,000 cuneiform tablets have been recovered from the site.